microconfig/microconfig/README.md

 # Placeholders

-Instead of duplicating the value of some properties, Microconfig allows to have a link (placeholder) to this value.
+Instead of duplicating the value of some properties, Microconfig allows you to have a link (placeholder) to this value.

-Let's refactor service-discovery-client config.
+Let's refactor the service-discovery-client config.

 Initial: